yt-project/yt/doc/source/analyzing/analysis_modules/star_analysis.rst

   ad = ds.all_data()
   sfr = StarFormationRate(ds, data_source=ad)

-or just a small part of the volume:
+or just a small part of the volume i.e. a small sphere at the center of the simulation volume with radius 10% the box size:

 .. code-block:: python